On this page:

 Figure 1: Victorian river basins

 The Victorian Water Accounts report on surface water availability and use at both local (river basin) and statewide scales.
-The river basin local reports provide the water accounts for Victoria’s 29 river basins for the water year.
-The statewide page provides a high-level summary of the data across all basins, and provides some additional information that is best reported at a broader scale.
+The surface water local reports provide the water accounts for Victoria’s 29 river basins for the water year.
+The Statewide surface water report provides a high-level summary of the data across all basins and provides some additional information that is best reported at a broader scale.

 Climate

-This section describes the rainfall received for the water year, compared to average rainfall.
-The baseline period used to calculate average rainfall is 1975 to the current year.
+This section describes the rainfall received for the water year compared to average rainfall.
+Average rainfall is calculated using a baseline period from 1975 to the current year.

 River basin water balance